KalashSathawane/weight-usage-analyser/doc/concept.md

 Where:
 -   $|w_{ij}|$ is the **magnitude (absolute value) of the weight**.
 A weight with a large magnitude has a stronger impact on the output neuron.
 -   $\overline{a_j}$ is the **average activation of the output neuron $j$** across the entire dataset.
 A high activation means the neuron is frequently "firing" and actively participates in the computation.

-This metric combines both structural influence (weight magnitude) and dynamic influence (activation) to provide a complete view of a weight's utility.

 ---

 ## 2. Entropy and "Effective Weights"